simoarpe/azores-image-gallery/README.md

 • [Jekyll MiniMagick new](https://github.com/MattKevan/Jekyll-MiniMagick-new)
 • [urban-theme](https://github.com/midzer/urban-theme)

+Check [this blog post](http://sarpex.co.uk/2019/02/quick-experiment-with-ruby-and-jekyll/) if you want to know more about the creation of Azores Image Gallery 😀

 ## Demo
 If you want to see Azores Image Gallery in action check this [demo](http://sarpex.com/travels): it's a small set of galleries put together in 1 minute.